michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

-    - *Possible sudden end:* it's possible a large set of ideological miners producing blocks for Bitcoin Cash will all return to mining for the most profitable chain all at roughly the same time.
+    - *Possible sudden end:* it's possible a large set of ideological miners producing blocks for Bitcoin Cash will all return to mining for the most profitable chain at roughly the same time.
 Combined with any past difficulty decreases, this could produce a series of Bitcoin blocks with shorter average time between blocks than normal.
 This will likely wipe out any moderate backlog and allow